MatheusChignolli/calculator-react-ts-vite/README.md

 # Calculator

+Check it out on the following link: [LINK](https://calculatooooor.netlify.app/)

 ## About

 Simple calculate made with React JS + Vite, it uses a math JS library to have precise results.